EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 rawProductDF.show()
 ```

-Lets transform the data.
-Lets drop the fields rowguid and ModifiedDate.
+Let's transform the data.
+Let's drop the fields rowguid and ModifiedDate.
 Create a new cell, write this code and run the cell.

 ```Python
 #Drop id field and ModifiedDate